rilesleroy/hxapy/README.md

 Video here:
 https://youtu.be/watch?v=jlNSbSutPZE

-Also checkout the original HxA repo and C implementation herehere: https://github.com/quelsolaar/HxA
+Also checkout the original HxA repo and C implementation here: https://github.com/quelsolaar/HxA

 This library was modeled after gingerbill's odin implementation of hxa which can be found here: